How Much Does the Influenza Vaccine Cost in India?

 In India, the influenza vaccine price ranges from around ₹800 to ₹1,500 per shot.
 According to reports, the cost can be more than that as well when it comes to flu shots.
 The influenza vaccine covers diseases like swine flu, seasonal flu, and other types of influenza.
-In recent times, the number of people taking the influenza vaccine has gone high and according to various reports, this is mainly due to the pandemic.
-However, the flu vaccine is not mandatory to be taken in India.
+In recent times, the number of people taking the influenza vaccine has gone high and according to various reports, this is mainly due to the COVID-19 pandemic.
+However, the flu vaccine need not be mandatorily taken in India.

 The flu vaccine is usually given because the flu is infectious and can cause severe respiratory infections.
 Typically, the flu is confused with the common cold.
 The common cold is not particularly extreme and lasts only up to a few days.
 On the other hand, the flu can cause severe symptoms and can stay for a prolonged period.
 In addition to these flu infections, superinfections may also occur in some cases.
 Superinfections are essentially bacterial infections that are followed by a respiratory infection.
 So, to stay protected from such illnesses and their dire side effects, flu shots are administered.

 The effectiveness of an influenza vaccine varies depending on the vaccine and individual.
 Recent studies have shown that the flu vaccine reduces the risk of flu by around 40% to 60%.
 Further, the effectiveness of these flu shots can also vary from season to season.
-The two important factors that decide the effectiveness of a flu vaccine are characteristics of the person taking it, like their age, health, etc. and how well the vaccines match the flu virus spreading in the community.
+The two important factors that decide the effectiveness of a flu vaccine are characteristics of the person taking it, like their age and health, among others and how well the vaccines match the flu virus spreading in the community.

 Now that you have understood why it is given and how this vaccine actually works, let’s take a look at how the influenza vaccine is administered.

 Next, your vitals will be checked.
 Usually, your blood pressure and pulse would be measured.
-Then, the flu vaccine cost would be mentioned to you before you complete the payment.
+Then, the cost of the flu vaccine would be mentioned to you before you complete the payment.

 The next step involves the healthcare practitioner asking you to sit in a comfortable position.
-Meanwhile, the nurse/doctor calculates the dose that should be administered to you based on your age and gets the syringe prepared.
+Meanwhile, the nurse or the doctor calculates the dose that should be administered to you based on your age and gets the syringe prepared.

 Finally, the vaccine will be administered to you on your upper arm.
 Before you leave, you will be instructed on what to do in case of any side effects.

 Yes, you get more than one type of flu shot.
-Given below are the different types of flu vaccines.
+Here’s an overview of the different types of flu vaccines.